David M. Ishee: Mississippi Court of Appeals

-Service on Supreme Court of Mississippi
+Supreme Court of Mississippi

 Ishee was appointed to the Mississippi Supreme Court by Governor Phil Bryant to replace former Justice Jess H. Dickinson.
 He took the oath of office on September 18, 2017.

 Personal

-He is married to the former Linda Lang of Pascagoula.
+Ishee is married to the former Linda Lang of Pascagoula.
 They have one daughter, Lauren.
 Justice Ishee is the son of Mrs. Doris Ishee of Gulfport and the late Representative Roger Ishee.